f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 ![](images/Tower-Template1.png)
 ![](images/Tower-Template2.png)

+PUT IN WHAT THE PLAYBOOK DOES

 Scroll down -> Click on the template **Configure-BIG-IP**
 * This is a view only template.
 This template will not be launched.
 * There is a project associated with the template (which is the GIT project).
 * There is a ansible playbook associated with the template (pulled from GIT - bigip_configuration.yaml).

 ![](images/Tower-Template3.png)

+PUT IN WHAT THE PLAYBOOK DOES

 A workflow has been created in Ansible Tower to chain the execution of the above two playbooks